 Should I hire an attorney?

 There are situations when your only option is to hire an attorney and litigate.
-However, remember: an attorney is like a boxer that you hire to try to win a fight by brutal force.
-Maybe you are so upset with the other that what you really want is to make them pay for whatever it is that they did to you… Thus, you are looking to hire an attorney to “kick and punch” the other party, to make them pay and look as bad as possible.
-However, if you hire an attorney, the other party will feel forced to hire an attorney of their own… The conflict escalates.
-Their attorney will “punch and kick” you, in return, trying to make you look really really bad and trying to make you pay… You know how it works.
-It is called conflict escalation.
+However, remember: an attorney is like a boxer that you hire to try to win a fight by brutal force, by defeating the other.
+Maybe you are so upset with the other that what you really want is to make them pay for whatever it is that they did to you… When emotions are high reason is out of the window.
+Thus, you are looking to hire an attorney to “punish” the other party, to make them suffer and pay and look as bad as possible.
+However, if you hire an attorney, the other party will feel forced to hire an attorney of their own… Quickly things may get worse.
+Their attorney will attack you, in return, trying to make you suffer and pay and look really really bad… You know how it works: It is called conflict escalation.
 You probably will end up wasting tens of thousands of dollars in a protracted fight that has no other winners than the attorneys themselves.
 Remember: attorneys never lose.
 Their clients do.
-Attorneys make money when there is a fight, and that’s when the clients lose.
-That is the reason you should be very careful when talking to an attorney: you certainly need legal advise, but you will be vulnerable, upset and willing to move on these emotions.
-You will be easy prey for unethical attorneys that will easily persuade you into signing a contract and paying a retainer to start a fight that you will regret deeply down the road.
+Attorneys make money when there is a fight and as long as there is conflict, and that’s when the clients lose.
+That is the reason you should be very careful when talking to an attorney: you certainly need legal advise, but when emotions are high, you will be vulnerable, upset and willing to act on these emotions.
+You will be easy prey for unethical attorneys that will easily persuade you into signing a contract and paying a retainer to start a fight that you may regret deeply down the road.
 Just think twice.

 Remember Charles Dickens words: